 Rebecca Helm is the Director of the Evidence-Based Justice Lab.
 She works at the intersection of psychology, data science and law, and has written on pressures to plead guilty and themes in UK miscarriages of justice.

-Karen Nokes is a Research Fellow at the University of Birmingham and from September will be a lecturer in law at UCL.
+Karen Nokes is a lecturer in law at UCL.
 She is a qualified solicitor (non-practising) with significant experience in legal regulation prior to gaining her PhD from Alliance Manchester Business School.
 Her doctoral research examined how lawyers navigate and reconcile competing institutional logics when faced with ethical dilemmas in practice.

 Project Advisory Board

 Tony Edwards – A leading criminal defence practitioner, recently retired.
 He is author of Blackstone’s Magistrates’ Court and Police Station Handbooks and (with Roger Ede) Criminal Defence: Good Practice in the Criminal Courts (Law Society 2017); and a former member of the Sentencing (Guidelines) Council.

 Paul Gilbert – Paul was a General Counsel for Cheltenham and Gloucester and now runs LBS Wise Counsel, specialising in In-house mentoring and leadership training.

 Mehrunnisa Lalani, Director Of Equality, Diversity and Inclusion (Interim) at Manchester University.
 Lay Partner, Health Education England; Leicester City Council Independent Renumeration Panel, Independent Member; United Hospitals Birmingham NHS Foundation Trust, Non Executive Director;, Leicestershire and Rutland Police and Crime Panel, Independent Member.
 Mehrunnisa has also worked for the SRA.